ISO 50001

 ISO 50001: The Basics

-The term ISO 50001 may not tell you anything in itself, but it can actually mean a lot to your business.
+The term ISO 50001 may not tell you anything in itself, but it can actually mean a lot to your business and your energy management.
 It establishes energy management requirements with guidance for use, but what does this imply?
 Keep reading to understand basic facts about ISO 50001 certification.

-To shed light on ISO 50001’s significance in today’s business world we have created this basic facts article.
+This article includes the basic facts about ISO 50001.
 We will cover topics such as its purpose, its target users, its components, among others.
 Let’s start with what an Energy Management System is.
+If you want more detail, you can see this other article about how software can help you achieve your ISO 50001 certification.

 What is an Energy Management System?